mylons/email_service/README.md

 would eliminate the risk of downtime from a hardware angle.

-From a software perspective, you could tweak email_factory to occasionally re-check a failed email client, and shoot off a test email, and bring the client back into rotation if it's successful -- trickier to implement.
+From a software perspective, you could tweak email_factory to occasionally re-check a failed email client, and shoot off a test email, and bring the client back into rotation if it is successful -- trickier to implement.

 Regarding the database: this is making use of sqlite3 just to show that I can use a